redblame315/LandBuilding/readme.txt

+How to install project
-You should remove the following directories in the old project, and copy from git pull.
+1.You should remove the following directories in "Assets" Folder the old project.
 -Atlas
 -Editor
 -Materials